 Academic freedom is essential to the shared goal of the pursuit of knowledge and is fundamental to the exploration of new ideas.
 It is defined as the individual's right to engage in intellectual debate, research, speech, or written or electronic correspondence, on and off campus, without fear of censorship, retaliation, or sanction.
+Academic freedom encompasses both the individual's and demonstrate professional incompetence, or dishonesty with regard to their assigned discipline or fields of expertise, or who engage in arbitrary or capricious evaluation of students.

-Academic freedom encompasses both the individual's and College's right to maintain academic standards and ensure intellectual integrity, while ensuring faculty members' rights to freedom of discussion in the classroom, encourage intellectual integrity, sustain pedagogical approaches consistent with the discipline taught, and evaluate student work.
+College's right to maintain academic standards and ensure intellectual integrity, while ensuring faculty members' rights to freedom of discussion in the classroom, encourage intellectual integrity, sustain pedagogical approaches consistent with the discipline taught, and evaluate student work.